Growing Green, Empowering Farmers: Fareportal’s Agroforest CSR Drive

 This initiative aims to integrate tree plantations with agricultural landscapes, promoting biodiversity, soil enrichment, and sustainable farming practices.
 By planting fruit-bearing and native trees, Fareportal helps enhance farmers' income resources, reduce farming costs through natural soil improvement, and create an additional revenue stream.
 Agroforestry also supports water conservation, improves soil fertility, and provides crop shade, leading to higher agricultural yields and long-term sustainability.

-Through this farmer-centric green endeavor, Fareportal reinforces its dedication to responsible business practices while fostering environmental restoration and economic empowerment in rural communities.
+Through this farmer-centric green endeavour, Fareportal reinforces its dedication to responsible business practices while fostering environmental restoration and economic empowerment in rural communities.

 Project Planning & Execution